flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 For a <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr>
-defined according to the [create Content Type example](/API/content-type/creating-ctd), a very simple `PUT` payload can be sent to the supporting endpoint `https://api.flotiq.com/api/v1/content/{name}` to update Content Object:
+defined according to the [create Content Type example](/API/content-type/creating-ctd), a very simple `PUT` payload can be sent to the supporting endpoint `https://api.flotiq.com/api/v1/content/{name}` (where `name` is the name of the content type definition) to update Content Object:

 !!!
 Example